 Research Areas and Academic Expertise

-Professor Su-Er Guo's research expertise spans nursing, thoracic medicine, public health, and health behavior science.
-She is committed to translating scientific research findings into clinical practice applications to improve the health quality of patients with chronic diseases and populations vulnerable to environmental influences.
-The following are Professor Guo's four core research areas:
+Professor Su-Er Guo's research expertise extends across nursing, thoracic medicine, public health, and health behavior science.
+Her work focuses on translating scientific research findings into clinical practice to improve health outcomes among patients with chronic diseases and populations vulnerable to environmental influences.
+The following are Professor Guo's four core research areas.

 Thoracic Nursing, and Pulmonary Rehabilitation